devnull-cz/c-prog-lang/modules/file-API.md

 		- `SEEK_END` - the end of the file
 		- `SEEK_CUR` - the current location of the cursor in the file
 - `ftell` - get current position in the file

+:wrench: by using seeking, write code that creates a file that has every 4-th character a upper case letter of alphabet (`A` to `Z`) and then prints the contents of the file byte by byte.
+Print the non-printable bytes in hexadecimal (with `0x` prefix).

+#solution file-AZ.c